lightstep/opentelemetry-examples/collector/prom-native-micrometer/README.md

 ## Overview

  Micrometer natively exposes a Prometheus endpoint and the OpenTelemetry Collector has a [Prometheus receiver][otel-prom-receiver] that can be used to scrape its Prometheus endpoint.
-This directory contains an example showing how to configure Micrometer and the Collector to send metrics to Lightstep Observability.
+This directory contains an example showing how to configure Micrometer and the Collector to send metrics to Cloud Observability.

 ## Prerequisites

 * Docker
 * Docker Compose
-* A Lightstep Observability [access token][ls-docs-access-token]
+* A Cloud Observability [access token][ls-docs-access-token]

 ### Java application with Spring framework and a Postgres database